-Join Jake Ströh for an in-depth discussion in this video Creating and managing scenes, part of Up and Running with Hype.
+Join Jake Ströh for an in-depth discussion in this video Creating and managing scenes, part of Hype Quick Start.

 Scenes are an effective way to separate and organize your content.…Scenes contain their own timelines, which means that we could add…elements and actions to a dedicated scene independent of other scenes.…So let's take a look at how to create and manage scenes.…We'll start by opening scenes start Going to the show scenes button and clicking on…it and you'll see that we have our default one scene and it's labeled one.…Let's click…the + button three more times and add three more scenes.…Next let's rename them two, three and four.…

 I'm going to select two, go to the…scene inspector and change the background color slightly.…And I'll do that for scenes three and four as well.…Next I'll select scene two.…Go into the resources folder, and add the next image into the scene.…I'll also add a one pixel stroke around this.…I'll do the same for scene three and for scene four.…Before we move on I want to illustrate that we can copy and paste scenes as well.…So with scene four selected, let's Cmd+C copy, and then Cmd+V paste.…